- Piccolo Legacies

-The Brian Piccolo Cancer Fund Drive is recognized as the premiere charitable event of the year at Wake Forest.
-It is unique in that it is totally student initiated, and it mobilizes the entire campus community in a unified effort to raise awareness and monies for cancer research.
-The monies raised are donated to the Comprehensive Cancer Center of Wake Forest University.
+The Brian Piccolo Cancer Research Fund at Wake Forest includes three philanthropic events held each year.
+It is unique in that it is entirely student-initiated and mobilizes the entire campus community in a unified effort to raise awareness and funds for cancer research.
+Proceeds benefit the Comprehensive Cancer Center at Atrium Health Wake Forest Baptist.

 Through a series of fun and creative events, Wake Forest student organizations join together to promote student participation in the Piccolo Cancer Fund Drive.
 In recent years, the Brian Piccolo Cancer Drive Committee has identified “Hit the Bricks for Brian” (fall) and “Wake in Shake” Dance Marathon (spring) as the signature campus-wide events.
 Some of the other Piccolo events are: Chi Omega Auction, Birdies for Brian Golf Tournament and Pump Up for Piccolo.